Skip to content

 In the absence of a force majeure clause or the language that specifically suggests COVID-19 concerns, you may have still have some defenses to your contract obligations under the doctrines of impracticability and frustration of purpose.

-💬 We hope you enjoyed the first post of this three part series by Attorney Kelly Frecker.
+💬 We hope you enjoyed the post.
 Return to our blog next Wednesday for part two.

-Posted in Attorney Kelly Frecker, breach of contract, Business Law & Contracts, contract law, COVID-19, Force Majeure, Service Contracts, Weddings
+Posted in breach of contract, Business Law & Contracts, contract law, COVID-19, Force Majeure, Service Contracts, Weddings

 McGrath & Spielberger, PLLC